redhat-ztp/ztp-cluster-deploy/install-ai-operator/README.md

 2. go to `install-ai-operator` dir
 3. You need make a copy `inventory/hosts.sample` file and name it `hosts` under same directory.
 4. Modify the [all:vars] section at `inventory/hosts` file based on your env.
-5. If you want that the playbook creates the initial provisioner cluster for you, please do not set the provisioner_cluster_kubeconfig var.
-If you don't do it, the playbook will create a cluster with the name, domain and version settings from the inventory.If not, please just provide the kubeconfig path of an already provisioned cluster.
+5. If you want that the playbook creates the initial provisioner cluster for you, please run the create-provisioner-cluster tag.
+It will generate a cluster, then you can copy the kubeconfig file from /root/ocp/auth/kubeconfig installer vm into your local provisioner host.
+You can set that on the inventory, for next steps.
 6. Start the deployment with `prepare-environment` tag:

       ```console
       $ sudo ansible-playbook playbook.yml -vvv -i inventory/hosts --tags=prepare-environment
       ```

-7. Create the OpenShift disconnected mirror if needed.
-You may use another pre-created mirror, by providing the provisioner_cluster_registry var into inventory/hosts.
-If not, please run this playbook, and it will create a mirror on a virtual machine connected to the provisioner cluster that was created
+7. Create the OpenShift disconnected mirror if needed, by running the create-olm-mirror and mirror-ai-images tags.
-before:

       ```console
       $ sudo ansible-playbook playbook.yml -vvv -i inventory/hosts --tags=offline-mirror-olm